alecmuffett/eotk/docs.d/TEMPLATES.md

-The EOTK template engine is an enormous (but reasonably clean) kludge for automating repetitive tasks in template-building; it started off as a small Perl hack (because existing templaters really sucked, or required YAML or other such nonsense) and then gret to add functionality in a mostly-considered, mostly-orthogonal way.
+The EOTK template engine is an enormous (but reasonably clean) kludge for automating repetitive tasks in template-building; it started off as a small Perl hack (because existing templaters really sucked, or required YAML or other such nonsense) and then grew to add functionality in a mostly-considered, mostly-orthogonal way.

 For further examples, see also the unit tests in